cyrusbehr/YOLOv8-TensorRT-CPP/README.md

 </p>

 ### Getting Started
-This project demonstrates how to use the TensorRT C++ API to run GPU inference for the YoloV8.
+This project demonstrates how to use the TensorRT C++ API to run GPU inference for YoloV8.
 It makes use of my other project [tensorrt-cpp-api](https://github.com/cyrusbehr/tensorrt-cpp-api) to run inference behind the scene, so make sure you are familiar with that project.

 ### Prerequisites